Russell's sense of the word 'grammar'

 Otherwise you are in danger of not seeing what is new in Wittgenstein's philosophy -- as if to say: "You can see by his jargon that he is doing the same type of philosophizing that Russell did", which he certainly was not.
 Also: Wittgenstein's concept 'grammar' evolved over the years (PI § 81).

 Given that, despite its origins, it is still from the point of view of acceptation philosophers' jargon (-- because according to the common usage 'grammar' = 'syntax [without semantics]' --), it is no more misleading to use the word 'logic' in this context than the word 'grammar'.
 And that is what I would do if I were writing for a wider audience than here; I would use 'the logic of the word' = 'the grammar of the word'.
 Because both expressions still (from the point of view of acceptation) require explanation [of their intended meaning] -- because they are both jargon.

-I could revise my Preface to read this way:
+I could revise my Introduction to read this way:

 By 'logic of language' I mean: a way of distinguishing between sense and nonsense in language.
 In Wittgenstein's case this was a method for making an objective distinction by means of what he called "grammar".

 Indeed, I might have titled these pages "Wittgenstein's Grammar of Language" [-- although both 'logic' and 'grammar' have broader, and in many cases, far different, meanings than intended here --] were it not that the "logic of language", not necessarily or only Wittgenstein's logic of language, is what really interests me.

 First I made the revision directly above to my Introduction, but then I changed that to: